 Of the people who were killed in these types of accidents, occupants of passenger vehicles were the most frequent.
 In 2009, about 75 percent of fatalities occurred to those in the other vehicle, about 10 percent happened to non-occupants and about 15 percent occurred to the occupants of a large truck.

 Driver distractions are growing more and more popular as technology advances.
-But until motorists are able to curb driver distractions, innocent people will continue to be injured or killed on our roadways.
-Let's all do our part to keep our eyes, ears and mind on the road while tossing distractions to the wind.
+But until motorists can curb driver distractions, innocent people will continue to be injured or killed on our roadways.
+Let's all do our part to keep our eyes, ears, and minds on the road while tossing distractions to the wind.

 If you or someone you love has been involved in a traffic accident with a large truck in Kansas City or elsewhere in Missouri, contact the Missouri Personal Injury Lawyers at Aaron Sachs & Associates PC, for a free initial consultation.
 Call 1-888-777-AUTO (2886).